ankit2002/JobMensa/README.md

    Each component can have multiple views as exampled [here](https://github.com/ankit2002/JobMensa/).

 * CSS for Component
-   css file can be easily defined per components  via grunt job.
-If you are using less file please modify [Gruntfile.js](https://github.com/FredrikNoren/ungit/blob/master/Gruntfile.js) file to include new less file.
+   css file can be easily defined per components  via a common css folder

 * JS for Component